akashsinghal/accelerated-container-image/cmd/ctr/artifact.md

 ## DADI conversion Process:

 The current `obdconv` command for the custom `ctr` cli will be changed to add a `--push-artifact`.
-For registry authentication, the `--username` and `--password` can be provided OR the `--auth-config` can be filled with the auth config file path.
+For registry authentication, the username and password can be provided with `--user username:[password]` and `--password` can be provided OR the `--auth-config` can be filled with the auth config file path.
 By default if no username/password or auth file is provided, the docker config will be used.

 ```
-sudo bin/ctr obdconv --push-artifact --username <TARGET-REGISTRY-USERNAME> --password <TARGET-REGISTRY-PASSWORD> localhost:5000/dadi/redis:original localhost:5000/dadi/redis:oras
+sudo bin/ctr obdconv --push-artifact --user <TARGET-REGISTRY-USERNAME>:<TARGET-REGISTRY-PASSWORD> localhost:5000/dadi/redis:original
 ```

 Assumptions:
 - The subject image in the artifact manifest is the source image provided
-- The specifed target image parameter specifies the artifact name and registry to push to
+- The subject image comes from a registry that support ORAS referrers API
+- The converted OCI DADI Image is pushed to the same repository path of the source image with the tag being the <alg>-<hex> portion of OCI DADI Image Digest
+  - e.g: source image = `localhost:5000/dadi/redis:original` --> OCI DADI image = `localhost:5000/dadi/redis/obd:sha256-000000000000000000000000000000000000`

 New Conversion Flow:
 1. Existing process to use overlaybd to convert the image to DADI image format.
 2. Generate the artifact spec by specifiying the `artifactType` and `mediaType`
 3. Add the original manifest reference in the `subject` field
-4. Add the `config` as the first entry in the `blobs` field
+4. Add the OCI DADI manifest descriptor as the first entry in the `blobs` field
+5. Add the `config` as the second entry in the `blobs` field
-5. Add all the `layers` to the `blobs` field
+6. Add all the `layers` to the `blobs` field
-6. Use ORAS go package Push function and provide `blobs` as the file field and pass in the other artifact spec entries as options.
+7. Use ORAS go package Push function and provide `blobs` as the file field and pass in the other artifact spec entries as options.
-7. ORAS will push to specified registry.
+8. ORAS will push to specified registry.

 ## New Dependencies